Stochastic quantisation of Yang-Mills-Higgs in 3D

 \section{State space and gauge-invariant observables}

 We construct in this section the metric space $(\state,\Sigma)$ described in Theorem~\ref{thm:main_state_space}.
 As mentioned in Remark~\ref{rem:two_parts}, we first define a metric space $(\init,\Theta)$ in Section~\ref{sec:Space of initial conditions} which will serve as the space of initial conditions for the (stochastic and deterministic) YMH flow.
 The final state space $(\state, \Sigma)$ is defined in Section~\ref{subsec:final_state_space} using an additional norm on $\init$.
 The definitions of the spaces $\init$ and $\state$ will depend on several parameters, and we will formulate a condition \eqref{eq:CI} (which stands for {\it initial}) for the parameters under which we can solve the deterministic initial value problem in the space $\CI$, and a condition \eqref{eq:CGI} (resp. \eqref{eq:CGS}) under which we have a continuous left group action of $\mathfrak G^{0,\rho}$ on $\CI$ (resp. on $\CS$).

 \begin{remark} All the results of this section hold with $\T^3$ replaced by $\T^d$ for $d=2,3$.
-Furthermore, the only result which requires $d\leq 3$ is the global existence of the deterministic YMH flow without DeTurck term $\flow$ from Appendix~\ref{app:YMH flow without DeTurck term}, which is used in Definition~\ref{def:ymhflow} (and even this could be disposed of by appropriately redefining $\sim$ in Definition~\ref{def:ymhflow} to use only local in time solutions).
+Furthermore, the only result which requires $d\leq 3$ is the global existence of the deterministic YMH flow without DeTurck term $\flow$ from Appendix~\ref{app:YMH flow without DeTurck term}, which is used in Definition~\ref{def:ymhflow} (and even this could be disposed of by redefining $\sim$ in Definition~\ref{def:ymhflow} to use only local in time solutions).
 Note that long-time existence in $d=4$ of the YM flow (i.e.\ no Higgs component) was recently shown in~\cite{Waldron19}.
 However, the state space $\init$ in Definition~\ref{def:init} below would not support the Gaussian free field in dimension $d \geq 4$ (or distributions of similar regularity).
 Furthermore, the results of all subsequent sections break down badly in $d\ge 4$. \end{remark}

 We write ``Let $\eta=\alpha-$, $\beta=\nu+$, etc. Then \ldots'' to indicate that there exists $\eps>0$ such that for all $\eta\in(\alpha-\eps,\alpha)$, $\beta\in(\nu,\nu+\eps)$, etc. ``\ldots'' holds.
 If ``\ldots'' involves a statement of the form ``there exists $\rho=\gamma-$'', this means that there exists $\rho < \gamma$ and $\rho\to \gamma$ as $\eta\to\alpha$, $\beta\to\nu$, etc., and similarly for ``$\rho=\gamma+$''.